Data Sources & Methodology

 What This Page Covers

-This page explains where our core inputs come from, how we normalize those inputs, and how calculator outputs are computed for state, city, and vehicle pages.
+This page documents where our core inputs come from, how we normalize those inputs, and how calculator outputs are computed for state, city, and vehicle pages.

 Primary Data Sources